-While stigma surrounding mental health is improving, its association with health care practitioners is relatively unknown to the public.
-Today, many health care providers deal with burnout, anxiety, depression, and job-dissatisfaction.
+While the stigma surrounding mental health is improving, its association with health care practitioners is relatively unknown to the public.
+Today, many health care providers deal with burnout, anxiety, depression, and job dissatisfaction.
 In some cases, this leads to substance abuse and, in severe cases, suicide.
 The specialties that have the highest rates of burnout and anxiety include urology, neurology, and emergency medicine.
 In general, physicians have a higher rate of suicide than that of the regular population.
 In some cases, the suicide rate is two times higher.

 Few medical professionals seek treatment for mental health.
 Many physicians feel that sharing their mental health status and seeking treatment might cause them to have issues in obtaining medical licenses.
-In addition, the competition between members within the health community can suppress the sharing of feelings and struggles that may be seen as “weaknesses.”
+Also, the competition between members within the health community can suppress the sharing of feelings and struggles that may be seen as “weaknesses.”

 One of the first steps towards this goal is completing a clinical rotation.
-Click here to view those offered by AMO!